Cluster-Randomized Trials with Cross-Cluster Interference: Simulation Study

 \section{Simulation Study}

-We next present simulation results illustrating the finite-sample properties of our estimators and differences in means.
-We randomly draw unit locations from the square $[-(n\alpha_n)^{1/2}, (n\alpha_n)^{1/2}]^2$.
-For the increasing-domain case, we set $\alpha_n=1$, while for the infill-increasing case, we set $\alpha_n = 0.9, 0.8, 0.7$ for $n=250,500,1000$, respectively, which shrinks the regional volume with the population size.
-We choose $k$ according to \eqref{optk} using the most conservative possible choice $\tilde\gamma=d=2$ and set the assignment probabilities in \autoref{aCRT} to $(p,q) = (0.7,0.6)$.
+We conduct a simulation study to illustrate the finite-sample properties of our estimator and difference in means under our proposed design.
+We randomly draw unit locations from the square $[-(n\alpha_n)^{1/2}, (n\alpha_n)^{1/2}]^2$ with $\alpha_n = 0.8, 0.7, 0.6$, respectively.
+This corresponds to the infill-increasing case where the regional volume shrinks with the population size.
+We create clusters using $k$-medoids with $k$ given by \eqref{optk} using the conservative choice $\tilde\gamma=d=2$ and set the assignment probabilities in \autoref{aCRT} to $(q,p_1,p_0) = (0.7,0.5,0)$.